KevinChngJY/IntelligentReservationSystem/README.md

 [![INTELLIGENT EMPLOYEE SCHEDULER]()

 ---
-## SECTION 5 : USER GUIDE to run the integrated system in local machine
+## SECTION 5 : USER GUIDE TO RUN THE INTEGRATED SYSTEM IN LOCAL MACHINE

-### To run the system in local machine
+In order to run integrated system in local machine, you have to

+1) Setup "ngrok" for securing URL to your localhost server through any NAT or firewall.
+2) Enable "Facebook Authentication", "Google Map Platform Authentication" and "Diaglowflow Google Authentication"
+3) Install required packages for your backend django

 #### Ngrok Activation : [a link](https://github.com/user/repo/blob/branch/ngrok.md)

 #### Facebook Authentication